 INTRODUCTION

-In 1968, Blessed and colleagues published findings relating postmortem plaque counts to scores on a brief mental status questionnaire.
+In 1968, Blessed and colleagues2 published findings relating postmortem plaque counts to scores on a brief mental status questionnaire.
 This and other evidence linking Alzheimer neuropathology to cognitive loss argued strongly that dementia should be considered a disease and not a natural or obligatory outcome of the brain aging process.
-Katzman’s prophecy has come to pass; it has been estimated that the clinical syndrome of dementia occurs in 6% to 10% of the population older than 65 years of age, two-thirds due to AD pathophysiology.
-As lifespan in the United States and other developed countries increases, and as age constitutes the greatest risk factor for AD and related disorders, a concomitant increase will be seen in the incidence and prevalence of dementia.
+Katzman’s prophecy has come to pass; it has been estimated that the clinical syndrome of dementia occurs in 6% to 10% of the population older than 65 years of age, two-thirds due to AD pathophysiology.3 As lifespan in the United States and other developed countries increases, and as age constitutes the greatest risk factor for AD and related disorders, a concomitant increase will be seen in the incidence and prevalence of dementia.

-The clinical syndrome of dementia (currently designated as major neurocognitive disorder in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition [DSM-5]) is defined not only by the presence of cognitive and behavioral decline but also the degree to which this decline interferes with customary functional daily activities.
+The clinical syndrome of dementia (currently designated as major neurocognitive disorder in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition [DSM-5]6) is defined not only by the presence of cognitive and behavioral decline but also the degree to which this decline interferes with customary functional daily activities.

 Before dementia, a patient’s cognition and behavior may be changing for many years but not to the extent that prevents an independent existence.
 During that time, the individual may remain productive and engaged, with appropriate support (Case 6-1).